 Fons Sapientiae, Bronze fountain at Maarschalk Fochplein, Leuven, Belgium.

-Fons Sapientiae is a bronze fountain at Maarschalk Fochplein depicting a student reading a book while pouring liquid into his head through a glass vessel.
-The work symbolizes the absorption of knowledge and was created as a three-dimensional representation of an abstract concept.
+Fons Sapientiae is a bronze fountain at Maarschalk Fochplein in Leuven, depicting a student pouring liquid into his own head through a glass vessel while reading a book.
+The sculpture gives a concrete, three-dimensional form to the idea of absorbing knowledge.

-The fountain was created in 1975 by sculptor Jef Claerhout to mark the 550th anniversary of KU Leuven, one of Belgium's oldest universities.
-The work emerged during a period when the institution celebrated its long academic tradition.
+The fountain was created in 1975 by sculptor Jef Claerhout to mark the 550th anniversary of KU Leuven.
+It was made during a period when the university was celebrating its long academic tradition.

-The fountain is located in the heart of Leuven and easily accessible on foot from the city center.
-The site is open and welcoming, with good visibility and comfortable surroundings for visitors to observe and photograph the artwork.
+The fountain sits in the heart of Leuven and is easy to reach on foot from anywhere in the city center.
+It stands on an open square with good visibility from all sides, making it straightforward to observe and photograph.

-The book held by the figure carries a mathematical formula that conceals a hidden puzzle for those who look closely.
-When the symbols are properly decoded, the Dutch word for happiness is revealed, adding a layer of meaning beyond what appears at first glance.
+The book held by the figure contains a mathematical formula that hides a puzzle for those who look closely.
+When the symbols are decoded, they spell out the Dutch word for happiness.

 The community of curious travelers